maxdubakov/ft-implementation/README.md

 1. Clone the repository.
 2. Install the required packages.
 3. Run the `ft.py` script to generate and analyze audio signals.

-## Future Work

-- Implement FFT for signals and images.
-- Enhance visualization of frequency components.